Monaghan-Lab/HCRFISH-DotCounting/Cellpose_Segmentation.md

 outlines**!
 You don’t need any other output for the purposes of this analysis.

-Again, if you have a Mac and can’t utilize GPUs, I don’t recommend this method.

 ### On a remote server

 Reach out to your organization’s computing cluster support to gain access to your cluster.
-With `anaconda` loaded in your `$PATH`, follow [the instructions on the Cellpose GitHub page](https://github.com/MouseLand/cellpose) to install Cellpose exactly as you do locally, but **without** the GUI.
+With `anaconda` loaded in your `$PATH`, follow [the instructions on the Cellpose GitHub page](https://github.com/MouseLand/cellpose) to install Cellpose exactly as you do locally, but without the GUI.
 You may have to use the steps to install `cudatoolkit` for Linux if you are unable to connect to GPU.
 The details of installing and running Cellpose on a remote cluster can be particular to your organization’s infrastructure, so reach out to your cluster’s support if you need help.

 #### In the command line or a script